martenframework/marten/docs/docs/models-and-databases/reference/fields.md

 #### `related`

-The `related` argument allows to define the name of the reverse (or backward) relation on the targetted model.
+The `related` argument allows defining the name of the reverse (or backward) relation on the targetted model.
 If we consider the previous example, it could be possible to define an `articles` backward relation in order to let `Author` records expose their related `Article` records:

 ```crystal
 class Author < Marten::Model